 How Fast Do Amano Shrimps Grow?

 Amano shrimp can reach their maturity just after six months if the feeding and living conditions are right.
-Also, genetic and feeding culture plays an essential role in Amano’s growth.
+Also, genetics and feeding culture play an essential role in amano’s growth.

-Water parameters are essential for every aquatics, and Amano is no different.
-Whenever you are introducing your Amano to a new tank, then specific criteria have to be met.
+Water parameters are essential for every aquatics, and amano is no different.
+Whenever you are introducing your shrimps to a new tank, specific criteria have to be met.

 Temperatures should be anywhere between 65 and 85 degrees Fahrenheit (18 degrees Celsius to 29 degrees Celsius).
 Like most aquatics, they, too, won’t tolerate ammonia and nitrite composition in their tank.
 Try to keep the nitrate level below 30 ppm.
 The pH level of water can be between 6.5 and 8.